slightech/MYNT-EYE-D-SDK/docs/en/product/support_resolutions.md

 * When resolution 1280x480, color and depth only support 60, 30fps.
 * When resolution 2560x720, color and depth only support 30fps.
 * When only the color device be opened，2560x720 only support 60, 30fps.
+* In IR Depth Only mode, frame rate is supported between 15fps and 30fps.